voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--schedule"></a>`bareos::director::schedule`

-The Schedule resource provides a means of automatically scheduling a Job as well as the ability to override the default Level, Pool, Storage and Messages resources.
-If a Schedule resource is not referenced in a Job, the Job can only be run manually.
+Provides a means of automatically scheduling a job as well as the ability to override the default level, pool, storage and messages resources.
+If a schedule resource is not referenced in a job, the jjob can only be run manually.
 In general, you specify an action to be taken and when.

 #### Parameters